Baby What You Want Me to Do

 "Baby What You Want Me to Do" (sometimes called "You Got Me Running" or "You Got Me Runnin'") is a blues song that was written and recorded by Jimmy Reed in 1959.
 It was a record chart hit for Reed and, as with several of his songs, it has appeal across popular music genres, with numerous recordings by a variety of musical artists.

 Composition and recording

-"Baby What You Want Me to Do" is a mid-tempo blues shuffle in the key of E that features "Reed's unique, lazy loping style of vocals, guitar and harmonica."
+"Baby What You Want Me to Do" is a mid-tempo blues shuffle in the key of E that features "[Jimmy] Reed's unique, lazy loping style of vocals, guitar and harmonica."
 In a 1959 review by Billboard magazine, it was called "uninhibited and swampy ... deliver[ed] freely in classic, gutbucket fashion."
 Music critic Cub Koda describes it as "deceptively simple" and as "one of the true irreducibles[sic] of the blues, a song so basic and simple it seems like it's existed forever."
 However, unlike a typical twelve-bar blues, it includes chord substitutions in bars nine and ten: